Sam Freeman (baseball): Los Angeles Angels

-On March 27, 2019, Freeman signed a minor league deal with the Los Angeles Angels.
-Freeman had his contract selected on April 23, 2019.
-He was designated for assignment on April 24 following the promotion of Matt Ramsey.
-He was outrighted on April 29.
-Freeman was released on August 19, 2019.
+On March 27, 2019, Freeman signed a minor league contract with the Los Angeles Angels.
+Freeman had his contract selected on April 23.
+He was designated for assignment the next day following the promotion of Matt Ramsey.
+Freeman cleared waivers and was sent outright to the Triple–A Salt Lake Bees on April 29.
+Freeman was released by the Angels organization on August 19.

 Washington Nationals

-On August 21, 2019, Freeman signed a minor league deal with the Washington Nationals.
-He became a free agent following the 2019 season.
-On February 12, 2020, Freeman re-signed with the Nationals on a minor league deal.
-On July 23, 2020, Freeman had his contract selected to the 40-man roster.
-In August/September 2020, Freeman underwent Tommy John surgery.
-Freeman was outrighted off of the roster on October 12, 2020, and subsequently elected free agency.
+On August 21, 2019, Freeman signed a minor league contract with the Washington Nationals.
+He made 5 scoreless appearances down the stretch for the Triple–A Fresno Grizzlies, striking out 11 in 6 innings of work.
+Freeman elected free agency following the season on November 4.

+On February 12, 2020, Freeman re–signed with the Nationals on a new minor league contract.
+On July 23, Freeman had his contract selected to the 40-man roster.
+In 7 appearances for Washington, he logged a 1.80 ERA with 6 strikeouts across 5 innings pitched.
+In August/September, Freeman underwent Tommy John surgery.
+He was removed from the 40–man roster and sent outright to Triple–A Fresno on October 12, and subsequently elected free agency.

 Kansas City Royals

-On December 27, 2021, Freeman signed a minor league contract with the Kansas City Royals.
-On August 24, he was released.
-He was released on August 24, 2022.
+On December 27, 2021, Freeman signed a minor league contract with the Kansas City Royals organization.
+In 34 appearances with the Triple–A Omaha Storm Chasers, he posted a 1.50 ERA with 32 strikeouts and 1 save in 36.0 innings pitched.
+On August 24, 2022, Freeman was released.

+Gastonia Honey Hunters

+On June 6, 2023, Freeman signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
+In 34 appearances for Gastonia, he logged a 6.06 ERA with 41 strikeouts in 35 2/3 innings pitched.
+On September 1, Freeman retired from professional baseball.

+Coaching career

+On January 24, 2024, the Kansas City Royals hired Freeman to serve as the assistant pitching coach for their Single-A affiliate, the Columbia Fireflies.